TechyMT/creditsea-task/backend/README.md

-# Node.js Boilerplate with Mongoose and MongoDB
+# Node.js Boilerplate with PostgreSQL

-This is a boilerplate template for a Node.js project with a clean folder structure using Mongoose and MongoDB.
+This is a boilerplate template for a Node.js project with a clean folder structure using PostgreSQL for database management.
 The structure is organized to keep the code modular and maintainable.

 ## Project Structure

 The project structure is as follows:

 ```
 project-root
 │